We rank every race to win in ’25 and ’26 to ensure Democrats have

 How many races and election cycles are included in your data?

-We currently have compiled data related to more than 41,000+ races and going back to election data from 2012.
-We continue to add more election data everyday to make our model and Impact Score results more robust.
+We currently have compiled election data related to more than 42,000+ races and 92,000 candidates going back to 2012.
+We continue to add more election data everyday to make our model and Impact Scores results more robust.

 Why does holding a Democrat majority in a chamber matter?